Creating a Canvas

 Learn more about the Entry Schedule step.

-Here, you will select your Canvas Entry Audience:
+Here, you will select your target audience:

 - Create your audience by adding segments and filters